min2ha/ukwa-site/content/target/37875/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# Heritage of Chapmanslade and Surrounding Areas in World War I, The

 This project will focus on the war memorials of Chapmanslade and surrounding areas.